Time for Mercy

 Time for Mercy is the debut album by Canadian singer-songwriter Jann Arden, released in 1993.
 The album’s second single was "I Would Die for You", which received national radio and video airplay.
 Its video, directed by Jeth Weinrich, won the Juno Award for Video of the Year at the 1994 Juno Awards.

+Critical reception

+The Province wrote: "Sympathetically produced by Ed Cherney, who provides atmospheric, inobtrusive modern folk-rock backdrops to Arden's unerringly emotive vocals, Time for Mercy introduces one of the most compelling, powerful voices in the country."